Picture of the Slightly dusty dual layer DVD disc, showing the gold data side

 How to Fix a DVD that Skips and Freezes: Try Cleaning the DVD Player Inside

 The player may become dirty inside, depending on its environment.
 They sell a laser lens cleaning CD, designed to clean both CD and DVD player lenses.
-We’ve never had good luck with these, but they may work for you, and could potentially save you the cost of buying a whole new DVD player.
+We’ve never had good luck with these.
+But they may work for you, and could save you the cost of buying a new player.
 The cleaning disc has a small brush affixed to the play side.
-You put this disc into your player, and when the player spins this disc to read it, the attached brush skims over the laser lens, presumably removing dust and dirt from it.
+You put this disc into the player.
+Then when the player reads , the attached brush skims over the laser lens.
+This can indeed remove dust and dirt buildup.

-But if cleaning the laser lens does not solve the skipping, and if you feel confident enough to take your DVD player apart, then remove the top cover from home units.
-Blow out any dirt and lint; particularly from the rails upon which the laser assembly slides back and forth.
-Avoid too much air pressure though.
-A can of residue free air works well for this.
+Now cleaning the laser lens may not solve the skipping.
+So if you feel confident enough, remove the top cover from home players.
+Then blow out any dirt and lint; particularly from the laser rails.
+Avoid too much air though.
+A can of residue free air works well.

-How to Keep your DVDs from Skipping and freezing: Handle them the Right Way Always
+How to Fix a DVD that Skips and Freezes: Handle them the Right Way Always

 Keep your DVDs Clean, Before they Become Soiled